 How long do cut flowers last?

 Bluebell Florists has a delivery of fresh flowers daily and only uses the highest quality, freshest flowers available.
-Bluebell Florists selects flowers based on their aesthetic beauty and not necessarily because of a really long vase life.
-For example, a scented garden rose or a blousy headed peony may only last a few days but it's beauty and the way the flower opens and changes will provide visual joy and scent compared to readily available and ultra long lasting varieties such as chrysanthemum or carnation.
-Generally in a mixed bunch you should expect to get around 7 days of life from your fresh cut flowers with some blooms possibly fading and needing to be removed prior to this and others may last longer than seven days.
+Generally in a mixed bunch you should expect to get around 7 days of life from your fresh cut flowers with some blooms possibly fading and needing to be removed prior to this and others often lasting longer than seven days.
 Varieties of flowers which tend to have a shorter vase life are garden roses, stocks and spring flowers such as tulips which will last slightly less (around five days).
 However the aesthetic beauty that these flowers provide far outweighs their more limited longevity.
 Longevity of your flowers is also dependent on the environmental conditions that the flowers are kept in once received.
-Underfloor heating, radiators and woodburners and agas are not very friendly to flowers so it is recommended that you place your flowers as far from these heat sources as possible.
+Underfloor heating, radiators, woodburners and agas are not very friendly to flowers so it is recommended that you place your flowers as far from these heat sources as possible.
 To ensure the best from your gift bouquet of flowers, remove the packaging on arrival or at the most within 24 hours, cut a couple of centimetres off the stems ends of your bouquet and place in a clean container of fresh cool water.
 It is essential that you clean the container, change the water and re trim the stem ends at least every other day and remove any fading blooms as your flowers open and develop.
 For flowers arranged within a container such as a hatbox, dont forget to top this up with water daily.
 Flowers drink a lot of water and can quickly dry out if they are not kept hydrated so keep an eye on the water level on your container.